Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Answer:

-There is a rabbinic decree not to wash the entire body at once after using the mikveh.
-This decree was made at a time when mikvaot were not as clean as they are today.
-It was intended to prevent the erroneous assumption that the cleansing after immersion is actually what makes one tehorah – an error that could lead people to skip mikveh altogether.
-(The source is the Rema's gloss to Yoreh Deah 201:75.)
+There is a rabbinic decree not to wash the entire body at once after using the mikveh, a decree that was made at a time when everyone regularly used mikvaot for the purpose of taharah.
+The mikvaot then were not very clean and the decree was intended to prevent the erroneous assumption that the cleansing after immersion is actually what makes one tehorah – an error that could lead people to skip mikveh altogether.

-Even with clean mikvaot, the decree remains.
-Some people extend this to not showering until after marital relations.
-Others hold that this only refers to bathing at the mikveh, but that one may bathe or shower after returning home.
-Furthermore, it is permissible to wash one part of the body at a time.
+Even today, Ashkenazi custom is to follow this decree and women do not shower at the mikveh after immersion.
+Some women wait to shower until the couple has had some physical contact, and others extend this to not showering until after marital relations.
+We follow the view that the decree only applies to bathing at the mikveh, but that one may bathe or shower after returning home.
+Furthermore, it is permissible to wash one part of the body at a time, even at the mikveh.

-The decree applies only to mikveh night.
-If relations are delayed for any reason, there is no reason for the woman not to shower.
+Note that the decree applies only to mikveh night.
+If relations are delayed for any reason, the woman may shower when she returns home.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.